 - The Decision for Publication.
 The editors are responsible for deciding which of the articles submitted to PSR should be published.
 The manuscript will be evaluated based on its appropriateness for PSR, contribution to the discipline, cogency of analysis, conceptual breadth, clarity of presentation, and technical adequacy.
-The editors may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The editors may be guided by the policies of the journal’s Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may communicate with other editors or reviewers in making the final decision.

 - Fair Play.
 An editor, at any time, evaluates manuscripts for their intellectual content, without regard to the race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, political philosophy, or institutional affiliation of the authors.
 Manuscripts submitted by members of the journal's Editorial Board are subjected to the same evaluation procedure.

 - Confidentiality.
-The editors and any editorial staff must treat all submitted papers as confidential, not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+The editors and any editorial staff must treat all submitted papers as confidential, and not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

-- Disclosure and conflicts of interest.
+- Disclosure and Conflicts of Interest.
 Unpublished materials disclosed in a submitted manuscript must not be used by anyone who has a view of the manuscript (while handling it) in his or her own research without the express written consent of the author.